refnx/refnx/INSTALL_CONTRIBUTE.md

 *refnx* has been tested on Python 2.7, 3.4, 3.5 and 3.6.
 It requires the *numpy, scipy, cython, pandas, emcee* packages to work.
-Additional features require the *pytest, h5py, xlrd, uncertainties, ptemcee, tqdm, matplotlib* packages.
+Additional features require the *pytest, h5py, xlrd, uncertainties, ptemcee, tqdm, matplotlib, MDAnalysis* packages.
 To build the bleeding edge code you will need to have access to a C-compiler to build a couple of Python extensions.
 C-compilers should be installed on Linux.
 On OSX you will need to install Xcode and the command line tools.
 On Windows you will need to install the correct [Visual Studio compiler][Visual-studio-compiler] for your